Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Challenges and Research Gaps

 \textbf{Coordinated Transmission and Generation Planning in Power Systems.} Much of the literature still treats generation and transmission in isolation.
 Yet, from a central planner's perspective, coordinated GTEPs are essential as they explicitly model the interdependencies between electricity generation points and power delivery to consumers \citep{LiEtal2022_EJOR}.
 This is especially important in highly decarbonized systems where transmission expansion is often the bottleneck for renewable integration \citep{Brown2021_Joule}.
 Conversely, transmission expansion without commensurate demand or generation investment can result in costly and underutilized assets.
 Coordinated models enable planners to identify more cost-effective transition pathways and improve adaptability toward uncertainty and disruptions by better responding to evolving demand and supply patterns.
 Future research should quantify and compare coordinated and isolated models---especially in terms of system cost, reliability, and robustness to extreme events--- to determine when GTEP provides significant decision value relative to its added value.

 \textbf{Coupling with Other Infrastructures.} Energy systems are deeply interwoven with other infrastructures, creating layers of interdependence.
-Water, for instance, depends on electricity for extraction, treatment and distribution while thermal generators and data centers rely on water for cooling \citep{Bauer2014_DOE_Water}.
-Transportation exhibits a similar bidirectional relationship: all modes of transportation rely on energy, and in return, transportation electrification is a major part of decarbonization strategies \citep{Khargonekar2024}.
+Water, for instance, depends on electricity for extraction, treatment and distribution while thermal generators and data centers rely on water for cooling \citep{Bauer2014_DOE_Water}. {These interdependencies also extend to environmental systems. \citet{Xu2025_hydro} integrates a CEM with hydropower operations and sediment transport, and show how how infrastructure decisions can create consequential trade-offs between decarbonization costs adn downstream ecosystem services.} Transportation exhibits a similar bidirectional relationship: all modes of transportation rely on energy, and in return, transportation electrification is a major part of decarbonization strategies \citep{Khargonekar2024}.
 Despite these links, only \cite{Hajebrahimi2020_TSG_GTEP} consider power-transportation coupling.
 Its interependencies also extend beyond physical networks to finance, communication, and digital infrastructure, all of which rely on electricity.
 These connections emphasize the need for a more comprehensive approach that incorporates and reflects the structural relationships across infrastructures.